activeloopai/deeplake/README.md

   * Track experiments and achieve full model reproducibility using Deep Lake and [Weights & Biases](https://wandb.ai/).
 Our integration automatically pushes dataset-related information (uri, commit hash, view id) to your W&B runs.
 Further details are available [in our model-reproducibility playbook](https://docs.activeloop.ai/playbooks/training-reproducibility-with-wandb).

 * **LLM Apps**
-  * Use Deep Lake as a vector store for LLM apps built using [Langchain](https://github.com/hwchase17/langchain).
-Our integration enables you to combine the [Langchain VectorStores API](https://python.langchain.com/en/latest/reference/modules/vectorstore.html?highlight=pinecone#langchain.vectorstores.DeepLake) with Deep Lake datasets as the underlying data storage.
-The integration provides a serverless vector store that can be deployed locally or in a cloud of your choice.
+  * Use [Deep Lake as a vector store for LLM apps](https://www.activeloop.ai/resources/ultimate-guide-to-lang-chain-deep-lake-build-chat-gpt-to-answer-questions-on-your-financial-data/).
+Our integration combines the [Langchain](https://github.com/hwchase17/langchain) [VectorStores API](https://python.langchain.com/en/latest/reference/modules/vectorstore.html?highlight=pinecone#langchain.vectorstores.DeepLake) with Deep Lake datasets as the underlying data storage.
+The integration is a serverless vector store that can be deployed locally or in a cloud of your choice.

 ## 📚 Documentation
 Getting started guides, examples, tutorials, API reference, and other useful information can be found on our [documentation page](http://docs.activeloop.ai/?utm_source=github&utm_medium=repo&utm_campaign=readme).